Ain't: Proscription and stigma

 Ain't has been called "the most stigmatized word in the language", as well as "the most powerful social marker" in English.
 It is a prominent example in English of a shibboleth – a word used to determine inclusion in or exclusion from, a group.

-Historically, this was not the case.
+Historically, this was not so.
 For most of its history, ain't was acceptable across many social and regional contexts.
-Throughout the 17th, 18th and 19th centuries, ain't and its predecessors were part of normal usage for both educated and uneducated English speakers and was found in the correspondence and fiction of, among others, Jonathan Swift, Lord Byron, Henry Fielding and George Eliot.
+Throughout the 17th, 18th and 19th centuries, ain't and its predecessors were part of normal usage for both educated and uneducated English speakers and found in the correspondence and fiction of, among others, Jonathan Swift, Lord Byron, Henry Fielding and George Eliot.
 For Victorian English novelists William Makepeace Thackeray and Anthony Trollope, the educated and upper classes in 19th century England could use ain't freely, but in familiar speech only.
 Ain't continued to be used without restraint by many upper middle class speakers in southern England into the beginning of the 20th century.

 Ain't was a prominent target of early prescriptivist writers.
 In the 18th and early 19th centuries, some writers began to propound the need to establish a "pure" or "correct" form of English.
 Contractions in general were disapproved of, but ain't and its variants were seen as particularly "vulgar".
 This push for "correctness" was driven mainly by the middle class, which led to an incongruous situation in which non-standard constructions continued to be used by both lower and upper classes, but not by the middle class.
 The reason for the strength of the proscription against ain't is not entirely clear.

 The strong proscription against ain't in standard English has led to many misconceptions, often expressed jocularly (or ironically), as "ain't ain't a word" or "ain't ain't in the dictionary."
-Ain't is listed in most dictionaries, including the Oxford Dictionary of English and Merriam-Webster.
-However, Oxford states "it does not form part of standard English and should never be used in formal or written contexts" and Merriam-Webster states it is "widely disapproved as non-standard and more common in the habitual speech of the less educated".
+Ain't is listed in most dictionaries, including (in 2012) Oxford Dictionaries Online and Merriam-Webster.
+However, Oxford Dictionaries Online states "it does not form part of standard English and should never be used in formal or written contexts" and Merriam-Webster states it is "widely disapproved as non-standard and more common in the habitual speech of the less educated".

 Webster's Third New International Dictionary, published in 1961, went against then-standard practice when it included the following usage note in its entry on : "though disapproved by many and more common in less educated speech, used orally in most parts of the U.S. by many cultivated speakers esp. in the phrase ain't I." Many commentators disapproved of the dictionary's relatively permissive attitude toward the word, which was inspired, in part, by the belief of its editor, Philip Gove, that "distinctions of usage were elitist and artificial".